pnegahdar/inenv/Readme.md

 manager = InenvManager("/project/inenv.ini") # file optional will look for one venv = manager.get_prepped_venv('webproject')
-# Sase as VirtualEnv above
+# Same as VirtualEnv above
 ```

 Fun (don't do this; it's unreliable and dangerous):